relizaio/reliza-cli/README.md

 - **--instance** - flag to denote specific instance for which release should match (optional, if supplied namespace flag is also used and env flag gets overrided by instance's environment).
 - **--namespace** - flag to denote specific namespace within instance, if instance is supplied (optional).

-Here is a full example how we can use getlatestrelease command leveraging jq to obtain latest docker image with sha256 that we need to use for integration (don't forget to change api_id, api_key, project, branch and env to proper values as needed):
+Here is a full example how we can use the getlatestrelease command leveraging jq to obtain the latest docker image with sha256 that we need to use for integration (don't forget to change api_id, api_key, project, branch and env to proper values as needed):

 ```bash
 rlzclientout=$(docker run --rm relizaio/reliza-cli    \